mikehuntemann/9x16/03-network-attached-media/07-tiktok-takeover.md

 "Nature prefers simplicity and symmetry."

+the loss of "artistic control" > marketing: art director to organic, meme-based user-generated content

 tiktok as some sort of aftermath of the p2p file-sharing era same patterns different context